Organising a Litter Clear up in the Community

 - At the end of the event, make sure all participants are safely accounted for.

 - Stress the importance of wearing gloves.
-Litter that has been lying for some time can pick up bugs eg. dog waste
+Litter that has been lying for some time can pick up bugs for example dog waste.

 - Remind all participants to wash their hands after the event.